Carl Nielsen – European composer

 What kind of analysis answers what kind of questions?
 How are analytical approaches interacting with interpretation in wider contexts?
 The conference wants to discuss analysis as an approach to musical interpretation.
 Nielsen’s music is open to a wide range of interpretive strategies.
 He is a composer who works across genres, approaches different audiences and makes deliberate stylistic choices according to a given task.
 This gives an excellent possibility to test different approaches and their ability to provide convincing arguments and interpretations.
 The follow-up conference will open the question of interpreting Nielsen in a much wider range of topics.

 The conference will work with a semi-open call for papers.
 As it is a one-day conference with invited key speakers there will be limited space for additional papers.
 However, all are invited to give in proposals for the Newcastle conference that follows.

 1st Biennial Carl Nielsen Studies Conference

-1st Biennial Carl Nielsen Studies Conference will be held at Newcastle University on the 17th and 18th of September 2020.
+1st Biennial Carl Nielsen Studies Conference will be held at Newcastle University on the 17th and 18th of September 2021.
 The conference is organized by Newcastle University in cooperation with the Carl Nielsen Project at University of Copenhagen.
-Deadline for proposals for the conference is extended to 30 April.
+See the conference website.